How To Make Fireclay – Low Cost Recipes

 Also, see the material list:

-And read about the ceramics fluxes:
+And read about the basics about raw-material ceramics fluxes:

 Failed – Sculptural fireclay: